Ardian Zika: Early life and education

 Zika was born and raised in Kosovo, then Yugoslavia.
 He immigrated to the United States in 1997, aged 17, with his family during the Yugoslav Wars on a refugee visa.
 He graduated from high school in Louisiana.
 Zika moved to Florida after graduating from college in 2005.

-He graduated from Louisiana Tech University in Ruston, Louisiana in 2002 with a Bachelor of Science in Marketing and in 2012 with a Master of Business Administration from St. Leo University in St. Leo, Florida.
+He graduated from Louisiana Tech University in Ruston, Louisiana, in 2002 with a Bachelor of Science in Marketing and in 2012 with a Master of Business Administration from St. Leo University in St. Leo, Florida.

 Career

 Zika spent over 15 years of his early career in banking.
-He currently is the president and chairman of Guardian Street, LLC, a private business advisory practice specializing in middle market companies.
+He currently is the president and chairman of Guardian Street, LLC, a private business advisory practice specializing in middle-market companies.

 Politics

-Zika began his political career as a Congressional intern which he spent in Washington, D.C. during June and July of 2000.
+Zika began his political career as a congressional intern which he spent in Washington, D.C., during June and July 2000.

-He defeated two candidates in the August 28, 2018 Republican primary, winning 57.5% of the vote.
-In the November 8, 2018 general election, Zika won 60.47% of the vote, defeating Democrat Tammy Garcia.
+He defeated two candidates in the August 28, 2018, Republican primary, winning 57.5% of the vote.
+In the November 8, 2018, general election, Zika won 60.47% of the vote, defeating Democrat Tammy Garcia.